AspireIT: Computing Learning Experiences

 - Meet the 2022 NCWIT AspireIT Impact Award Recipients here!

 - The NCWIT AspireIT Toolkit helps anyone interested in designing engaging and inclusive computer science experiences for K-12 students, with a focus on broadening the participation of girls, women, and other underrepresented populations.
 The Toolkit equips facilitators with the resources and support they need to create sustainable and lasting change in their communities.
 All content provided incorporates three core values for which evaluation shows to foster effectiveness and lead to the greatest impact for participants and their communities: peer mentorship, inclusivity, and hands-on engagement.

 AspireIT participants are ultimately encouraged to contribute their unique perspectives and ideas to future innovations, and its impact is undeniable:

 - Since 2013, more than 14,200 girls, women, and genderqueer and non-binary people have received more than 407,700 instruction hours through nearly 700 AspireIT programs in 45 states, the District of Columbia, the U.S. Virgin Islands, and Puerto Rico — many of whom did not have prior computing experience.

 - And, 75 percent of participants express interest in taking a future computing class.

 JOIN IN, AND REVOLUTIONIZE THE FACE OF TECHNOLOGYTM

-NCWIT AspireIT is supported by Apple, Google, Northrop Grumman, Bank of New York Mellon, DoD STEM, RBC Capital Markets, and Walmart.
+NCWIT AspireIT is supported by Amazon, Apple, Google, Northrop Grumman, DoD STEM, RBC Capital Markets, and Infosys Foundation USA.